-In GCU's new media degree online program, every student will graduate having developed a personal portfolio composed of outstanding writing work completed in and out of class.
-Graduating with a refined portfolio can give students a competitive edge and displays their distinct talents to potential employers.
+In GCU's campus or online professional writing degree program, new media majors will graduate having developed a personal portfolio composed of outstanding writing work completed in and out of class.
+Graduating with a refined portfolio can give you a competitive edge and displays your distinct talents to potential employers.

 Turn your passion for writing into a rewarding career.
 Apply for GCU’s Bachelor of Arts in Professional Writing for New Media program today.